A year in, experts assess Biden's hits and misses on handling the pandemic

 Trust is key in a pandemic — if the public doesn't trust what the government says, they're unlikely to comply with public health recommendations.

 Experts say on this front, the Biden administration has not made much progress, although they acknowledge how challenging a problem it is.
 Public trust in government has improved slightly, compared with 2020, but it hovers at historic lows.
-And only about 50% of Americans recently said they trust public health institutions like CDC and state health departments.
+And only about 50% of Americans recently said they trust public health institutions like the Centers for Disease Control and Prevention and state health departments.

 "It's very difficult to rebuild trust once it's been lost," says Lindsay Wiley, a health law professor at UCLA.
 "Restoring trust is a lot harder than maintaining it in the first place."